nrsantamaria/portfolio/README.md

 ## Description

-_This webpage is a portfolio for Nicole Santamaria.
-In includes some basic information about Nicole (hobbies, interests, etc.) along with information regarding projects she is working on at Epicodus.
-Nicole's work experience and education are listed near the bottom of the page._
+_This webpage is a portfolio for Nicole Santamaria._

 ## Setup/Installation Requirements